-Wednesday, March 20th, 2019 is the deadline for requests for software to be incorporated by the start of the 2019-2020 academic year.
-However, requests made after March 20th could potentially be incorporated into one or two selected labs during a mid-year break (Winter break or Spring break, for instance) 4 months or more after their request approval date.
+Late March is the deadline for software requests to be incorporated by the start of the following academic year.
+However, requests made after that date could potentially be incorporated into one or two selected labs during a mid-year break (winter break, for instance) 4 months or more after their request approval date.

 Please note that we cannot guarantee we will be able to accommodate your request on VDI or lab/podium equipment, again because of the complexity of our systems.
 However, if you provide the required lead-time, we will have plenty of time to identify issues and work out alternatives with you, so that there are no surprises when your class starts.

 757-221-4357 (HELP) | [[support]] | Jones 201, Monday - Friday, 8:00 am - 5:00 pm (except holidays)